Skip to main content

 Written by Sebastian Olias

 AIS Dispatcher is a simple and powerful software designed for collecting and distributing AIS data.
+It is designed to effortlessly share data with various providers, supporting the global community.
 Compatible with Windows and Linux operating systems, it allows users to receive AIS signals from one source, such as serial ports, TCP/IP, or UDP.
 Once received, the data can be forwarded to multiple destinations, including other applications, servers, or online services.

 Developer